Off to see the wizard

 Just 20 minutes from most of the city’s landmarks, Universal Studios Hollywood fits easily into any trip to Los Angeles.
 If you are traveling for the park specifically, consider flying into the compact and close-by Bob Hope Burbank Airport.

-California has fully reopened, so most social distancing rules will no longer apply, and theme parks are expected to fill up quickly with pent-up demand.
-Make sure to check the website for up-to-date guidelines before you go.
+California has reopened, and theme parks are expected to fill up quickly with pent-up demand.
+But COVID rules are frequently changing, so be sure to check the park’s website for up-to-date guidelines before you go.

 Here are some tips for maximizing the day: